Zimbabwe African National Union: Formation

 ZANU was formed 8 August 1963 when Ndabaningi Sithole, Henry Hamadziripi, Mukudzei Midzi, Herbert Chitepo, Edgar Tekere and Leopold Takawira decided to split from ZAPU at the house of Enos Nkala in Highfield, Salisbury.
 The founders were dissatisfied with the militant tactics of Nkomo.
 In contrast to future developments, both parties drew from both the Shona and the Ndebele, the two major tribes of the country.
 Both ZANU and ZAPU formed political wings within the country (under those names) and military wings: the Zimbabwe African National Liberation Army (ZANLA) and the Zimbabwe People's Revolutionary Army (ZIPRA) respectively to fight the struggle from neighbouring countries – ZANLA from Mozambique and Zambia, and ZIPRA from Zambia and Botswana.

 Operations in exile

-Most of ZANU's operations were planned from exile, where the party leadership was based throughout the 1970s, when the party had offices in Lusaka, Dar-es-Salaam, Maputo and London.
+Most of ZANU's operations were planned from exile, where the party leadership was based throughout the 1970s, when the party had offices in Lusaka, Dar es Salaam, Maputo and London.

 Relationship with armed wing

 The Zimbabwe African National Liberation Army (ZANLA) was ZANU's military wing.
-Before 1980, it was very heavily dependent on China and other communist countries for finance, arms supplies and training.
-For this reason, ZANU made itself amenable to Mao Zedong Thought and other communist ideology.